Brad Scott has been with the Real Estate Board of Greater Vancouver (REBGV) since 1978 and has served as its CEO since 2013.

 When he’s not working, Mike looks forward to spending time with family and following the antics of his young granddaughter.

-As Communication Manager, Craig is responsible for ensuring that REBGV’s different audiences have the right information at the right time.
+As Director of Communications, Craig is responsible for ensuring that REBGV’s different audiences have the right information at the right time.
 With the help of colleagues across each department in the organisation, he and his team look after internal and external communication, media relations, social media, content strategy, issues management, and stakeholder engagement.

 In 2017, the International Association of Business Communicators awarded the Communication team with a national Silver Leaf Award for communication and change management activities that helped our members move to a new MLS® technology platform.

 Craig is the primary media contact for the real estate profession in the Lower Mainland, handling hundreds of media enquiries a year.